factorial-io/scotty/docs/content/architecture.md

 ## Types of apps

-Scotty does not support all possible docker-compose settings. docker-compose.yml are validated and categorized into three types: *owned*, *supported* and *unsupported*:
+Scotty does not support all possible docker-compose settings. `docker-compose.yml` is validated and categorized into three types: *owned*, *supported* and *unsupported*:

+Unsupported features are:
+* Exposing ports directly, as this might conflict with other running apps
+* Using environment-variables expansion inside the docker-compose.yml.
+This is not supported, as scotty can't know the values of the environment-variables at runtime.
+You can adopt these types of apps manually and provide the values for the environment-variables in the `.scotty.yml`-file.

 ### Owned apps

-Owned apps are either created via created by scotty, or adopted manually.
+Owned apps are either created by scotty, or adopted manually.
 Scotty is allowed to manage the whole lifecycle of the app, even destroying the app and all its data.

 ### Supported apps

 Supported apps are docker-compose-based applications, which can be handled by scotty.
 They do not have any side-effects in their docker-compose file like exposed ports or needed environment-variables.
-Scotty can handle the complete life-cycle of the app, but won't allow destructing the app and all its data.
+Scotty can handle the complete life-cycle of the app, but won't allow destroying the app and all its data.

 ### Unsupported apps